-Their report stated that “neither isoflavone supplements nor isoflavone-rich soy affect total or free testosterone levels.”
+Neither isoflavone supplements nor isoflavone-rich soy affect total or free testosterone levels.

-The journal concluded that “there is essentially no evidence from the nine identified clinical studies that isoflavone exposure affects circulating estrogen levels in men.”
+There is essentially no evidence from the nine identified clinical studies that isoflavone exposure affects circulating estrogen levels in men.

 Probably, but I’d be remiss not to mention the following: